Hyundai Sonata: Sixth generation (YF; 2009)

 For the North American model, GLS, SE, and Limited trims were offered.
 A six-speed manual transmission came standard on the GLS, and a six-speed automatic is available.
 Differences with the Korean model include differences with the GLS model, which features a body-colored grille and door handles, and different steel wheel covers.
 Limited models and optional stereos on the GLS and SE now have "Dimension" audio systems, and the Limited trim has an optional Infinity stereo.
 Limited models have standard front and rear heated seats, the first such offering in this segment.
 Additional differences include different cupholders, a redesigned straight leather shifter as rather than the gated one on Korean models, and an additional exterior color choice, Indigo Blue Pearl.
-The 6th Hyundai Sonata was awarded Top Safety Pick from Insurance Institute for Highway Safety (IIHS) in the United States.
+The 6th generation Sonata was awarded Top Safety Pick from Insurance Institute for Highway Safety (IIHS) in the United States.
 The Sonata 2.0T was released in December 2010.

 For the 2012 model year, Hyundai's new Blue Link system was offered as standard equipment, and the Limited model included a new standard three-piece panoramic sunroof.
 SE models had an optional backup camera included with navigation packages, and navigation systems included a new 7-inch display from the previous 6.5-inch.

 For 2013, the list of standard features was changed slightly, including heated front seats on SE models, and heated rear seats on Limited models.
 An automatic transmission also came standard on GLS models, the manual was no longer offered.
 The GLS Popular Equipment Package now included fog lights and heated front seats.
 The Limited trims now no longer included the panoramic sunroof, but instead included a standard size sunroof.
 A panoramic sunroof offered on the Limited Premium Package.

 In January 2013 the i45 was discontinued in Australia following slow sales and limited supplies.
 In turn, the expanded i40 range filled the gap left by the i45.
 The i45 has also been discontinued in Colombia, and replaced with the smaller i40 sedan, leaving Singapore and New Zealand as the only two markets still selling the vehicle under the i45 name at that time.